louisitvn/slate/source/index.html.md

 </html>
 ```

-In the example, the `data` variable holds the entire JSON structure of an HTML page as a string.
-Then this string is passed to the load function of builder to load to the browser.
-In brief, Emotsy Builder pages are created in JSON format which can be stored in any storage like: filesystem, RDBMS, etc. Then it can be loaded to the design view.
+In this example, the data variable contains the entire JSON representation of an HTML page as a string.
+This string is then passed to the builder’s load function to display the content in the browser.

+Emotsy Builder pages are stored in JSON format, which can be saved in any type of storage — such as the file system, a relational database (RDBMS), and more.
+Later, the stored JSON can be loaded back into the design view.

-Don't worry about the JSON format as well as how to create it, it will be covered in the Storage section below.
+Don’t worry about the JSON format or how to generate it — this will be explained in the Storage section below.

 ### From URL